Stealth technology: Low-frequency radar

 Shaping offers far fewer stealth advantages against low-frequency radar.
 If the radar wavelength is roughly twice the size of the target, a half-wave resonance effect can still generate a significant return.
 However, low-frequency radar is limited by lack of available frequencies (many are heavily used by other systems), by lack of accuracy of the diffraction-limited systems given their long wavelengths, and by the radar's size, making it difficult to transport.
 A long-wave radar may detect a target and roughly locate it, but not provide enough information to identify it, target it with weapons, or even to guide a fighter to it.

 Multiple emitters

-Much of the stealth comes in directions different than a direct return.
-Thus, detection can be better achieved if emitters are separate from receivers.
+Stealth aircraft attempt to minimize all radar reflections, but are specifically designed to avoid reflecting radar waves back in the direction they came from (since in most cases a radar emitter and receiver are in the same location).
+They are less able to minimize radar reflections in other directions.
+Thus, detection can be better achieved if emitters are in different locations from receivers.
 One emitter separate from one receiver is termed bistatic radar; one or more emitters separate from more than one receiver is termed multistatic radar.
 Proposals exist to use reflections from emitters such as civilian radio transmitters, including cellular telephone radio towers.